This post may contain affiliate links. Please read my disclosure policy.

 This low-carb, Italian-inspired dish has so much going for it!
-It involves lean ground turkey, fresh veggies, and is topped with cheese and toasted bread crumbs.
+Italian Stuffed Zucchini Boats include lean ground turkey, fresh veggies, and is topped with cheese and toasted bread crumbs.
 Less guilt but tons of flavor.

 Click HERE to sign up for your FREE email subscription and never miss a recipe!